Property Management requirements in Delaware

 Delaware Community Association Licensing

-There is no requirement that a community or condo association manager in Connecticut hold a real estate broker's license.
+There is no requirement that a community or condo association manager in Delaware hold a real estate broker's license.

 Delaware Real Estate Broker Licensing Requirements